rohankeskar19/MovieReview/README.md

 # MovieReview
-A movie review app created using tmdb movie api
+A movie review app created using tmdb movie api.

-Currently Home section is pending all ideas are welcome
+Currently Home section is pending all ideas are welcome.

 # Steps
 1. Signup on TMDB's site https://www.themoviedb.org/